• Skip to content

 1. Heat oven to 325°F

-2. In a dry skillet, lightly toast pecans on the stove top over medium heat for 2-3 minutes.
+2. In a dry skillet, lightly toast pecans on the stovetop over medium heat for 2-3 minutes.
 Be sure not to burn them.
 Set aside to cool.

-3. In a mixing bowl, cream butter and sugar together until light and fluffy.
+3. In a mixing bowl, cream butter and sugar until light and fluffy.
 Mix in vanilla and lime zest.

-6. Bake for 16-17 minutes, or until they lightly browned on the bottom of the cookie.
+6. Bake for 16-17 minutes, or until they are lightly browned on the bottom of the cookie.

 8. When cookies are completely cool, roll again in powdered sugar.